youwe-tutorials/dbq/PressNote/concluding.md

 <img src="https://yuvrajsingh2304.github.io/dbq/PressNote/Picture/5.jpg" title="" alt="valedictorypic" width="590">

-                   Glimpse of Online Valedictory FUnction
+                   Glimpse of Online Valedictory Function

 This one week training suitable for all professionals commenced from December 02, 2020 onwards on a self-paced mode.
 The skill development training concluded successfully with a valedictory function.
 Course Co-ordinator, Dr H S Rai while